merrynhr/CV/README.md

 **Global Initiative, Oxford** (October 2021)

 _Work Experience as a frontend dev_
 - My final week at Global Initiative was spent working on Javascript animations.
-I was tasked with creating animations using three separate approaches: using Jquery, vanilla Javascript and finally GSAP.
-Once I had created the animations using Jquery I was able to quickly update my approach for Vanilla JS and GSAP.
-This experience has given me confidence that I can switch between various libraries and approaches so as to best meet the needs of a particular task.
+I was tasked with creating animations using three approaches: Jquery, vanilla Javascript and GSAP.
+Once I had created animations using Jquery, I was quickly able to update my approach for Vanilla JS and GSAP.
+The main payoff for me has come from increased confidence in switching between various libraries and approaches so as to best meet the needs of a particular task.

 - Working at Global Initiative also gave me an insight into technologies that make for smooth and efficient project management.
 For instance, I was introduced to Liquid Planner by my project manager and also used Jenkins for continuous integration.